dmuth/anthrocon-reg/wamp/README-2-WAMP.txt

 	reg -> www/sites/all/modules/reg
 	wamp -> reg/wamp

+- Add the following to the end of $HOME/.bashrc: cd $HOME/wamp/
+	. ./bashrc
+	cd ..

 - Drupal on WAMP:
 	- Back up live site with bin/backup.php
 	- Make sure that the settings.php file is readable